About “The Smart Fast Startup”

 About Mark Richards

 The words others most often use to describe me are “kind” or “funny”.
-My journey started with the dream of someday being a pro tennis player, then of someday being an amazing chip designer, then someday being an amazing chip sales guy, then back to the chip designer dream, then to someday being an amazing Internet entrepreneur, and then to a dream of being an amazing startup investor and marketing expert.
-While that might sound like a random walk down Silicon Valley, it turned out to be great preparation for diving head first into just about any technology startup.
+My Silicon Valley journey began with the dream of becoming an amazing chip designer, then becoming an amazing chip sales guy, and then back to the chip designer dream, and then to someday becoming an amazing Internet entrepreneur, and then to a dream of being an amazing startup investor and marketing expert.
+While that might sound like a random walk down Silicon Valley, it turned out to be great preparation for diving head first into just about any software or hardware startup.

 Today I’m focused on helping startups develop amazing products and business models that actually do what they say they are going to do.
-We work hard to quickly nail the product that sells well and build a great marketing process that doesn’t spend money until it finds the market sweetspot (and then backs up the truck as soon as we hit it.)
+We work hard to quickly nail the product that sells well and build a great marketing process that doesn’t spend money until it finds the market sweetspot (but then backs up the truck and unloads as soon as we find it.)
 Companies I have worked with include:

 NetMind – acquired by Puma Technologies (now Nokia)